ramonarellano/signering-docs/source/client-integration/direct-flow.rst

                 For a full example, please see `eksempelmanifest for selvvalgt identifikator i API-spesifikasjonen <https://github.com/digipost/signature-api-specification/blob/master/schema/examples/direct/manifest-signer-without-pin.xml>`_.

-            ..  tab:: On behalf of
+            ..  group-tab:: On behalf of

                 A sender can choose if the signer is signing on behalf of himself or by virtue of a role.
 This is done by setting the attribute ``on-behalf-of`` to ``SELF`` or ``OTHER``.